 The residential sorting problem

 The “ideal” approach to studying enclave impacts that are not affected by the sorting problem would be to perform a policy experiment by which immigrants are randomly distributed across neighborhoods, or regions, in a host country.
 Policy experiments that come close to this setting are spatial dispersal policies that are practiced by some Western countries, where refugees and asylum-seekers are randomly assigned to locations upon arrival in the host country.
-Four empirical papers report causal estimates of the impact of ethnic clustering on refugee and asylum-seeker labor market outcomes , , , .
-In order to find causal effects, these studies exploit the quasi-experiment of refugee and asylum-seeker placement policies in Sweden, Denmark, and the US.
-In particular, they use the fact that refugees are distributed upon arrival across the respective host country by public authorities, which precludes them from immediate self-sorting according to their own preferences.
+By exploiting such policy experiments, four empirical studies estimate the causal impact of ethnic clustering on immigrants’ labor market outcomes, , , , , and two studies estimate the effect of ethnic concentration on educational attainment of the second generation , .
+In particular, these studies exploit the quasi-experimental settings in Sweden, Denmark, the US, and Germany, whereby refugees and asylum-seekers were distributed upon arrival across the host country by public authorities.
+The centralized placement policies hence preclude the immigrants from immediate self-sorting according to their own preferences.